Terriao/OpenDPC/README.md

 .glb (Sketchfab)  ──Blender──►  .obj + textures  ──CloudCompare batch──►  .ply sequence
 ```

+**Sampling method.** The `.obj → .ply` conversion uses **CloudCompare's Poisson-disk sampling** to produce a roughly uniform point density across the surface (cf. uniform random sampling, which under-samples low-curvature regions).
+For very fine geometry (sequences F, M) we additionally cap the per-frame point count at 100 K to keep playback responsive on mid-range GPUs.
+The choice of sampler does affect downstream JND thresholds — uniform random sampling typically yields a noisier surface and slightly lower (more sensitive) JND values; Poisson-disk gives the most stable thresholds in our pilot study, which is why we adopted it.
+The script is parameterised, so switching sampler is a one-flag change.

-We made the conversion batch-scriptable rather than interactive, so adding new sequences to the test library is a single command.
+The whole pipeline is batch-scriptable rather than interactive, so adding new sequences to the test library is a single command.

 ---